terryg99/mm_starter/_posts/2025-08-21-Code-Fence-Example.md

   - SwiftUI
 ---

-## This is an example of a code fence with syntax highlighting
+## This is an example of a code fence with Swift syntax highlighting
+### I will add a line in VS Code

 `````swift
 import SwiftUI